rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       We have two macro match rules at the same level of nesting.
 Since macro matching is done sequentially through the matchers and stops at the first match, the specialized case for EmergencyValve is unreachable.

+      The example would also be non-compliant if the ordering of the matchers were reversed as this introduces the possibility of future human-error when refactoring the macro to place the specialized matcher after the generic matcher.

       .. code-block:: rust